Best Intermediate Electric Guitar (between roughly $1000 and $2000)

-Once you get past the early stages of playing guitar you come into the intermediate stage where you're honing in on your own style and becoming more creative.
-Along with this new level creativity, you're likely due for an instrument upgrade that will move you away from your beginner guitar.
+Once you get past the early stages of playing guitar you come into the intermediate level where you're honing in on your own style and becoming more creative.
+Along with this creativity, you're likely due for an instrument upgrade that will move you away from your beginner guitar, typically above a $1000 investment.

 There are no de facto intermediate electric guitars, but there are guitars that fall in a mid-level price point that can help you as you expand your creativity.